R\'{e}nyi Divergence Deep Mutual Learning: Deep Mutual Learning

-The divergence loss $\obj_{div}^k$ is based on the predictive probability distribution $P^k$ for each student $k$.
-In the vanilla DML, the KL divergence is applied to compute the distance from $P^k$ to $P^{k'}$ such that
+The divergence loss $\obj_k^{div}$ depends on the approximated probabilities of the variables $\bm{\mu}$ for each student $k$.
+Instead of utilizing the KL divergence as in DML, we propose to employ the~\renyi{} divergence, $\renyidiv(\cdot || \cdot)$, in \rdml{} for this part.
+We define

-which indicates that the model $k$ will be calibrated by other models.
-Concerning the formalism defined above, the learning process is sketched in~\cref{alg:dml}.
-It iterates through each student and optimizes the parameters upon the corresponding DML loss.
-Although we exemplify it using classification, we emphasize that this framework can be trivially extended to a diversity of machine learning tasks.
+where $\m{s}_{\neg k} = \m{s} \setminus \{ k \}$ is the peer set of student $k$.
+It indicates that the model $k$ will be calibrated by the other models.
+We again emphasize that this paradigm can be trivially extended to a diversity of machine learning tasks, as shown in DML~\cite{zhang2018deep}.
+In the sequel, we will discuss the~\renyi{} divergence and its usage in~\rdml{}.